 Why Is My Toilet Leaking at the Base?

-Do you notice water pooling around the toilet?
-Don’t delay.
+Do you see water puddled near the toilet?
+Don’t ignore this problem.
 Left unaddressed, your toilet will continue leaking slightly with each flush, allowing toilet water to pool on the bathroom floor and potentially causing unsanitary mold damage and rot in the subfloor.

-A toilet leaking at the base often points to a bad wax ring.
-This piece of equipment is supposed to form a tight seal between the toilet base and the drainpipe.
-When it fails, water may escape every time you flush.
-Fortunately, it’s not difficult to test the source of the leak and troubleshoot the problem.
-If you determine the wax ring needs to be replaced, we recommend hiring a plumber for quality toilet repair
+A toilet spraying out water at the base often points to a faulty wax ring.
+This component is designed to create a tight seal between the toilet base and the drainpipe.
+When it breaks, water may escape every time you flush.
+Fortunately, it’s easy to find the source of the leak and find the problem.
+If you determine the wax ring needs to be replaced, we advise reaching out to a plumber for quality toilet repair

 Test Your Leaky Toilet

-Sometimes, a nearby leak can make the toilet appear to be leaking at the base.
-Follow these steps to find out precisely where the water is coming from.
+Occasionally, a nearby leak can make the toilet look like it is leaking at the base.
+Follow these steps to find out specifically where the water is coming from.

 Check for Condensation

 The “leak” around your toilet might not be a leak at all.
-Instead, water vapor could be condensing on the bowl or tank and running down onto the floor.
-To check for this, soak up any standing water with a towel and flush the toilet.
-Look carefully —if there are no new water pools around the base, condensation is the likely culprit.
-Using the exhaust fan when you shower is an easy way to solve this problem.
+It’s possible, water vapor might be condensing on the bowl or tank and puddling onto the floor.
+To check for this, clean up any standing water with a towel and flush the toilet.
+Look carefully —if there are no new water pools around the base, condensation is the likely problem.
+Running the exhaust fan when you shower is an easy solution.

 Examine the Toilet Tank

 Feel around the exterior of the tank for any moisture.
-To rule out condensation, clean up any droplets with a paper towel.
-Then, check again, searching for loose bolts or cracked porcelain leaking water onto the floor.
-Tighten any loose bolts you see.
+To rule out condensation, wipe up any droplets with a dry washcloth.
+Then, check again, checking for loose bolts or cracked porcelain leaking water onto the floor.
+Tighten any loose bolts you notice.
 If the tank is damaged, you’ll need to replace your toilet.

 Inspect the Water Hose

-Check the cold-water supply line on the backside of the toilet.
-A loose connection, broken hose or malfunctioning shut-off valve could cause a leak.
+Look at the cold-water supply line behind the toilet.
+A loose connection, defective hose or malfunctioning shut-off valve sometimes can cause a leak.
 If tightening the fittings doesn’t help, you may need a plumber to replace the water supply hose.

 Tighten the Tee Bolts

-If these troubleshooting tips prove unhelpful, your toilet is probably leaking at the base like you thought.
-Before calling a plumber, try tightening the tee bolts that hold the toilet to the floor.
-You may need to take off the decorative plastic caps with a putty knife or flathead screwdriver to reach the bolt underneath.
-Be careful not to over-tighten, as this could break the porcelain.
-If the bolts spin freely, you might need to buy new ones.
+If these troubleshooting tips don’t solve the problem, your toilet is probably leaking at the base like you originally guessed.
+Before contacting a plumber, try tightening the tee bolts that hold the toilet to the floor.
+You may need to pry off the decorative plastic caps with a putty knife or flathead screwdriver to get to the bolt below.
+Be careful not to screw the bolt too tight, as this could crack the porcelain.
+If the bolts spin freely, you may need to get new ones.

 Look for Signs of a Worn-Out Wax Ring

-If bolting the toilet tighter to the floor doesn’t help, a faulty wax ring could be the culprit after all.
-Besides water puddling around the toilet, you may smell a sewage odor, indicating a broken sewer line seal.
-And if the toilet moves from side to side, this could mean it’s sitting on a broken flange, the piece of equipment that connects the flush system to the plumbing line.
-A rocking toilet might also point to a soft subfloor resulting from the leak, which demands immediate attention to prevent the problem from getting worse.
+If bolting the toilet tighter to the floor doesn’t fix the problem, a failing wax ring could be the culprit after all.
+Besides water soaking the floor around the toilet, you may detect a sewage smell, indicating a broken sewer line seal.
+And if the toilet wobbles, this might mean it’s sitting on a broken flange, the piece of equipment that connects the flush system to the plumbing line.
+A rocking toilet might also point to a soft subfloor resulting from the leak, which requires immediate attention to prevent the problem from doing more damage.

 Hire a Plumber to Replace the Wax Ring

 • Porcelain is an unforgiving material.
-If you whack the toilet on the floor or hit it too hard with a plumbing tool, it could break, forcing you to pay for a toilet replacement along with everything else.
+If you bang the toilet on the floor or hit it too hard with a plumbing tool, it could chip, forcing you to pay for a toilet replacement on top of everything else.

-• Lifting and lowering the heavy plumbing fixture is a two-person task.
-Even then, poor lifting techniques could leave you with an strained back.
+• Lifting and lowering the heavy plumbing fixture is a two-person job.
+Even then, poor lifting techniques could leave you with an injured back.

 • Checking for water-damaged subflooring requires a trained eye.
-And if any damage has occurred, it should be fixed/repaired before reinstalling the toilet, something a plumber can help guide you through.
+And if any damage has occurred, it should be addressed before reinstalling the toilet, something a plumber can help coordinate.

-• If you discover the entire flange below the toilet is damaged, it will need to be replaced.
-This is even more difficult than repairing the wax ring.
+• If you discover the entire flange underneath the toilet is damaged, it will need to be replaced.
+This is even more difficult than swapping out the wax ring.

-• Removing the toilet, making the needed fix and reinstalling it can take a few hours, if not longer.
-You doubtlessly have better ways to spend your time, giving you yet another reason to leave the task to a plumber.
+• Removing the toilet, making the required repair and reinstalling it can take a few hours, if not longer.
+You probably have better ways to spend your time, giving you yet another reason to leave the job to a plumber.

 Schedule Toilet Repair with an Expert Plumber

-At Levy & Son Service Experts, fixing toilet leaks is one of our specialties.
-Whether you complete the troubleshooting tips outlined above before calling, or you want us to handle the entire problem from start to finish, we’ve got you covered.
-Every job is backed by our 100% satisfaction guarantee,* so sit back, relax, and let us take care of it.
-To schedule reliable toilet repair in your community, please contact Levy & Son Service Experts today
+At Service Experts Heating, Air Conditioning & Plumbing, resolving toilet leaks is one of our specialties.
+Whether you follow the troubleshooting tips outlined above before reaching out, or you want us to handle the entire problem from start to finish, we’ve got you covered.
+Every job is backed by our 100% satisfaction guarantee,* so sit back, relax, and let us complete the repair.
+To schedule reliable toilet repair in your community, please contact Service Experts Heating, Air Conditioning & Plumbing today

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.